I heard you are closing Brother Wolf. Is this true?

 Do you still need volunteers?

 Heck yes we do!
 Our volunteers are the backbone of the organization and that will never change.
 Volunteer positions will stay the same over the next year.
 When our adoption center closes, the volunteer positions will be focused more on offsite adoption events, events in general, sanctuary help, office/admin help from home, community outreach, and so much more.
 Please do not think we do not need our volunteers.
-As a matter of fact, we have recently invested in hiring a professional volunteer manager to help really build out and better organize our volunteer program.
-She is a game changer for us.
-If you haven’t met Amanda, feel free to email her at Amanda.Cantrell@bwar.org.
+We welcome you to email our volunteer department at email@example.com if you have any questions!

 Are you worried about fosters not being able to make it to your sanctuary clinic for everyday needs like flea meds, vaccines, etc?